 - 1. To learn as much as possible about the program and to take part in major decisions - 2.
 To accept Head Start as an opportunity through which I can improve my life and my children's lives - 3.
 To work with the teacher, staff and other parents in a cooperative way - 4.
-To guide my children with firmness, which is both loving and protective - 5.
-To provide Head Start with required medical information within 30 days of enrollment, dental information within 90 days of enrollment and report illnesses to Head Start teacher, Health Coordinator or Family Advocate - 6.
-To have my child ready when the bus arrives to pick him/her up each morning - 7.
-To be at home or have a responsible person there or at the designated bus stop by 2:00 p.m. to receive my child in the afternoon - 8.
-To drop my child off no earlier than 7:30 a.m. each morning and pick my child no later than 2:00 p.m. - 9.
+To provide Head Start with required medical information, dental information, and report illnesses to Head Start teacher, Health Services or Family Advocate - 5.
+To drop my child off no earlier than 7:30 am; not later than 9:00 am each morning; and pick my child no later than 2:00 p.m. - 6.
 To call my child's teacher by 8:00 a.m. when my child will be absent or late